FriendsNone/FunctionKey-Bot/README.md

 2. Extract `ffmpeg.exe` to the bot's folder

 # Notes from the Dev
--`skip` works now! ~~Due to the rewrite I can't get the `skip` function working.
-The only workaround is to listen the whole song or enter the `stop` command and play another one.~~

--The new `help` command doesn't updates for new command files.
-Soo, you'll have to update it manually.
+-The `help` command doesn't updates for new command files.
+You'll have to update it manually.
 Sorry about that :P

 -Staff commands (`off`, `mute`, `umute`) doesn't check for roles and permissions.
 Stay Safe!

+-There's no proper moderation commands yet.
+Stay updated with that!

 -It's sort of stable...
 But!
 Expect some bugs crawling around.